 rganizations for members of the judiciary, court and justice administration internationally.

-It is important that members of the Canadian Judiciary are offered the opportunity to share their experience and knowledge with emerging economies and/or countries wishing to reform their justice systems.
+It is important that members of judicial and court institutions from Canada and abroad are are offered an opportunity to share their experience and knowledge with emerging economies and/or countries wishing to reform their justice systems.
 Over the years, Canadian judicial participation in programs of technical assistance to such countries has been steadily contributing to the strengthening of the rule of law, improved access to justice and promotion and protection of human rights.
 IJP seeks to build upon and to expand this Canadian legacy by further promoting international partnerships in the area of justice reform.